AgroCoT: A Chain-of-Thought Benchmark for Evaluating Reasoning in Vision-Language Models for Agriculture: CoT Construction Details

-To ensure that the CoTs generated by GPT-4o exhibit both deep reasoning and a consistent structure, we design a prompt template (see~\cref{fig:prompt}).
-In addition to the basic inputs (reference image, question, and options), the template explicitly guides the model to clarify the core problem, produce detailed and coherent visual descriptions, systematically analyse each option, and form a complete reasoning chain from analysis to conclusion.
-This structured prompting strategy is intended to steer the model through multi-step, in-depth reasoning while maintaining a standardized output format.
-To ensure fairness in the evaluation process, we input the same prompt into each model to generate the corresponding results.
+To ensure that the GPT-4o-generated CoTs are structured, informative, and aligned with agricultural reasoning practice, we design a prompt template under the guidance of agricultural experts, as shown in Figure~\ref{fig:prompt} (left).
+In addition to the basic inputs, including the reference image, question, and options, the template explicitly instructs the model to identify the core problem, describe relevant visual evidence, analyze each candidate option, and derive the final answer through a complete reasoning process.
+This expert-designed template helps standardize the reasoning format while encouraging the model to consider agriculturally meaningful cues, such as crop appearance, plant organs, disease symptoms, field conditions, and management-related context when applicable.

+This structured prompting strategy is used to guide multi-step reasoning from visual observation to option analysis and final conclusion, while reducing overly brief, fragmented, or unsupported explanations.
+To ensure fairness and reproducibility during evaluation, all compared models are evaluated under the same standardized input setting.
+Specifically, for each test sample, the identical prompt template is provided to every model, so that performance differences mainly reflect the models' reasoning and domain understanding abilities rather than variations in prompt design.